pangenome/MemPanG23/lessons/Day_3a_vg_mapping_and_calling.md

 <details>
 <summary>See answer</summary>

-You should see `giraffe_indexes.dist`, `giraffe_indexes.giraffe.gbz`, and `giraffe_indexes.min`.
-If you don't see these indexes, did you request the correct workflow with the `-w` parameter?
+You should see "giraffe_indexes.dist", "giraffe_indexes.giraffe.gbz", and "giraffe_indexes.min".
+If you don't see these indexes, did you request the correct workflow with the "-w" parameter?
 </details>